emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 then continues with a full handshake.
 After the full TLS handshake has completed, both EAP server and peer MUST proceed with Phase 2.

+All TEAP implementations SHOULD support resumption.
+Using resumption can significanly improve the scalability and stability of authentication systems.

+In contrast, TEAP implementations SHOULD NOT perform resumption for inner methods.
+If the user or machine needs to be authenticated, it should use a full authentication method.
+If the user or machine needs to do resumption, it can perform a full authentication once, and then rely on the outer TLS session for resumption.

 The following sections describe how a TEAP session can be resumed based on server-side or client-side state.